coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 ```
 ##### Input Type

-Used to specify the type of input documents for flintbit.
-Valid input document types :
+Used to specify the type of input documents for a Flintbit.
+Valid input document types are :

 * JSON ( application/json )
 * XML ( application/xml )

 ##### Timeout

-Used to specify the timeout for a flintbit's execution in a synchronous mode.
-Default timeout is 60,000ms.
+Used to specify the timeout for a Flintbit's execution in a synchronous mode.
+Default timeout is 60,000 ms.

 ##### Input( XML/JSON )

 Used to specify a JSON Object in case of JSON type input document or a XML document in case of XML type input document.
-The data given is nothing but the input to your flintbit.
+The data in these documents are actual inputs to your Flintbits.

 ![tod-run-flintbit](tod-run-flintbit.png)

 <br>
 ### Output

-Here, you can view a well structured response of your flintbit.
-All the parameters of the response stand out with their corresponding values eliminating the need to go through the minified version of the response.
-Response parameters separated out perfectly you can study values which are a matterof importance to you.
+Here, you can view a well structured response of your Flintbit.
+All the parameters of the response stand out with their corresponding values.
+Parameters are separated out perfectly so you can study values which are significant to your debugging.

 ![tod-output](tod-output.png)

 <br>
 ### Raw

-The raw view is just a big text area with the flintbit response body.
+The raw view is just a big text area with the Flintbit response body.
 A minified version of the JSON Object or XML document will be displayed depending on the type of input supplied.

 ![tod-raw](tod-raw.png)

 <br>
 ### Logs

-Logs will help you walk-through your workflow.
-With various logging levels and all possible errors captured Flint's logging will surely help you learn the workflow and debug application error if any.
-It is a good practice to start logs before running any flintbit.
+Logs will help you walk-through your Flintbit processing in detail.
+With various logging levels and all possible errors captured, Flint's logging will make it easy to debug, identify and resolve errors/failures.
+It is a good practice to start logs before running any Flintbit.

 ![tod-logs](tod-logs.png)